snorrena/prisma-nexus/README.md

 Post.ts
 export const post = Objecttype({})

 schema.prisam //this is the main file used defining the prisma db client generator.
-This defines how will connect from graphql to the database the database source (postgres) and connection url are referenced in this file.
+This defines how graphql will connect to our postgres database the database source (postgres) and connection url are referenced in this file.
 The connection url is pulled from the .env file the models in this file are used by prisma to set up the database tables in postgres.